WiIIiamTang/pydori/README.md

  print(rimi.name)
  ```

- 5. See the examples below or the Documentation if you need any help.
+ 5. See the documentation, in the models section, to understand how to work with BandoriObjects.

 # Examples
 This example instantiates a PBandoriApi object, gets a card by ID, and displays the card's name.